danrog303/rofi-screenshot/README.md

 # rofi-screenshot-wayland
-> Script for taking screenshots on wlroots based wayland compositors (such as Sway)
+> Script for taking screenshots on minimalist Linux distributions.
+Now with support for wlroots based wayland compositors (such as Sway)

 Forked from [rofi-screenshot](https://github.com/danrog303/rofi-screenshot).